 In the top corner of the design is a Koorie child with their parents.
 The circles depict the pathways for this child to develop strong emotional and physical wellbeing.
 The eight circles represent support from:

 The hands grow as the child goes through the pathways and represent the educational development of the child.

 There are a number of childcare and preschool services that have been established for Koorie children and families that are operated by and for the Aboriginal community.

-Multifunctional Aboriginal children’s services (MACS) are designed to meet the educational, social and developmental needs of Aboriginal children.
-The services provide long day care and at least one other form of child care or activity, such as kindergarten programs, outside school hours care, playgroups, nutrition programs and/or parenting programs to the community.
+Multifunctional Aboriginal Children’s Services (MACS) are designed to meet the educational, social and developmental needs of Aboriginal children.
+These services provide long day care and at least one other form of child care or activity, such as a kindergarten program, outside school hours care, playgroups, nutrition programs and/or parenting programs to the community.

 Bubup Wilam Early Learning Children and Family Centre

-Both three and four year old (year before school) Koorie children can access 15 hours a week of these kindergarten programs at no cost.
-Kindergarten for three year old Aboriginal children is called Early Start Kindergarten.
-To be eligible, children must be at least three years old by 30th April in the year that they are attending kindergarten.
-Children attending year before school kindergarten may also be eligible for the kindergarten fee subsidy.
+Both four year old (year before school) and three year old Koorie children can access 15 hours a week of these kindergarten programs at no cost.
+Kindergarten for three year old Koorie children is called Early Start Kindergarten.
+To be eligible, children must be at least three years old by 30 April in the year that they are attending kindergarten.
+Children attending year before school kindergarten may also be eligible for the

 For more information about kindergarten programs: